micmejia/bible-dump/AMPC/Luke/Luke 11.md

-When the strong man, fully armed, [[^k]from his courtyard] guards his own dwelling, his belongings are undisturbed [his property is at peace and is secure].
+When the strong man, fully armed, [from his courtyard] guards his own dwelling, his belongings are undisturbed [his property is at peace and is secure].